J-Gann/ml_app/readme.md

     - enables to quickly build a webapp (could be any other framework)

 ## Integration with Native App
-- Transformerjs should work with flutter: https://pub.dev/packages/flutter_js and javascript bundling (to contain all dependencies)
+- Transformerjs should work with flutter: https://pub.dev/packages/flutter_js and javascript bundling (to contain all dependencies) (**to be tested**)

 ## Comments